Texas Hill Country Maps

 Anyway...
 I think they are fun.

-Couldn't leave out an example of a satellite view.
+I couldn't leave out an example of a satellite view.

 Did I hear you say...
 "I can do that.
 I can get a map whenever I want."?

-Of course you can do that.
-I know you have probably been using digital maps online for a long time.
+You've got it covered.
+I know you have probably been using digital maps on your phone or in your car for a long time.